On Lusztig's asymptotic Hecke algebra for $\mathrm{SL}_2$: The elements as functions on

-That is, we have $t_{s_0}^2=t_{s_0}$.
-For the same reason, the same holds for $t_{s_1}$, and for general groups, for any simple reflection. \end{rem} \begin{theorem} The algebra $J$ acts on $C_c^\infty(F^2)^I$. \end{theorem} \begin{proof} The last sentence of Proposition \ref{ts0 plane action formula prop} says that the identity in $J$ acts as the identity endomorphism; recall we have shown $t_1$ acts trivially in Proposition \ref{t1 plane action trivial prop}.
-By Corollary \ref{H acts corollary}, the action of $H$ is well-defined.
-It follows by induction on $\ell(w)$ using Lemma \ref{phi lemma} and Proposition \ref{ts0 plane action formula prop} that each $t_w$ has a well-defined action. \end{proof}
+The calculation for $t_{s_1}$ is similar. \end{proof} \begin{rem} It is in fact easy to see using the ring structure on $J$ that $t_{s_0}$ and $t_{s_1}$ are idempotent. \end{rem} \begin{theorem} The algebra $J$ acts on $C_c^\infty(F^2)^I$. \end{theorem} \begin{proof} The last sentence of Proposition \ref{ts0 plane action formula prop} says that the identity in $J$ acts on $C^\infty_c(F^2)^I$ by the identity endomorphism; recall we have shown $t_1$ acts trivially in Proposition \ref{t1 plane action trivial prop}.
+By Corollary \ref{H acts corollary}, the action of $H$ on $C_c^\infty(F^2)^I$ is well-defined.
+By Proposition \ref{ts0 plane action formula prop}, $t_{s_0}$ and $t_{s_1}$ have well-defined actions.
+Now using the first formula of lemma \ref{phi lemma}, we see that $t_{s_is_j}$ has a well-defined action.
+Then using the second formula of that lemma we see that $t_{s_is_js_i}$ has a well-defined action, and so on. \end{proof}